-Since its inception the WFFT Wildlife Rescue Centre has given shelter to 1000’s of wild animals.
+Since its inception, the WFFT Wildlife Rescue Centre has given shelter to 1000’s of wild animals.
 Many of these animals are rehabilitated and released back to the wild.
 Those that cannot be released are provided with shelter for the rest of their lives.

 The Wildlife Rescue Centre is the perfect place for volunteering with animals.
 We require a team of dedicated volunteers throughout the year.
 With us, you will have the amazing opportunity to volunteer in Thailand, working with animals and helping us to care for a wide variety of rescued wildlife.
+The center always needs help from animal lovers and wildlife enthusiasts, whether in the form of volunteer work, donations or professional help such as veterinary experience.
+Read more below.

-Thailand has rich, biological diversity.
-However, sadly increasingly, human pressures such as over exploitation, habitat loss and habitat degradation, are pushing many of Thailand creatures to the brink of extinction.
-Young gibbons, macaques, lorises, bears and other wild animals are commonly illegally poached from the wild to be sold as pets, photo- props and are used in other inhumane tourist attractions.
-WFFT is trying its best to get those animals out of the miserable conditions they are living in, and to educate both local and international communities about animal welfare and wildlife conservation.
+Furthermore, young gibbons, macaques, lorises, bears and other wild animals are commonly illegally poached from the wild to be sold as pets, photo props and are used in other inhumane tourist attractions.
+WFFT is trying its best to get those animals out of the miserable conditions they are living in and to educate both local and international communities about animal welfare and wildlife conservation.